wjaratlerdsiri/aGATK/README.md

 ## Perform amino acid-guided alignment:

-To facilitate amino acid based selection tests explained in SI10, amino acid-guided alignment of each per-gene MSA is conducted using the transAlign program (Bininda-Emonds, 2005).
+To facilitate amino acid based selection tests explained in SI10, amino acid-guided alignment of each per-gene MSA is conducted using the transAlign program (Bininda-Emonds, 2005; Supplementary Information).
 The step would provide accurate MSA of intact open reading frames within a cohort relative to reference coding sequences, and sequence alignment based on amino acids is often superior to that obtained directly from nucleotides.
 Overall nucleotide diversity is recalculated, with the MSA greater than 90% identity retained.

 ```
 perl transAlign.pl –d$MSA -if -v -pclustalw2 -ra